Commercial property insurance is insurance coverage that protects businesses against unforeseen events that may cause a loss to physical property.

 What Is An Insurance Rider?

-A rider is additional protection you can acquire from an insurance provider by paying a higher premium.
+A rider is an additional protection you can acquire from an insurance provider by paying a higher premium.
 It is, in fact, a small modification to your insurance policy, which makes it more suitable for your business and negates the need of buying a whole other policy.

 Riders are one of the more important aspects of business insurance because they allow you to customize your insurance plan according to the needs of the business.
 Business insurance policies, including commercial property and general liability, do not offer such convenience in themselves.